mahima-manik/zero-to-hero/lecture4/README.md

 In reality, it started with ~25, which is very high.
 So many iterations of gradient descent wasted initially.

+The random initialization in the example results in logits with extreme values, messing up the predictions.

 We want the logits to be rougly 0 when the network is initialized.
 They just don't have to be zero, but approximately equal.

 Logits are derived by multiplying hidden layer output by `W2` and adding `b2`.
 To bring the values of logits closer to zero, we can do following: